-Pour the yogurt and Cool Whip mixture into pie crust and freeze until firm, about two hours.
+Pour the yogurt and Cool Whip mixture into the pie crust.
+Freeze until firm, about 2 hours.

-Remove the pie from freezer approximately 20 minutes before serving.
+Remove the pie from the freezer approximately 20 minutes before serving.

-To give it a fancier look, slice fresh fruit and arrange the slices on top before you freeze the pie.
-Depending on the weight of the fruit, you might freeze the pie for an hour before adding the slices or whole fruit.
-Think of strawberry slices, peach slices, cherry halves, mandarin orange segments, blueberries, raspberries, or blackberries.
-Use your own fruit from your garden or go to a farmers market or farmstand to enjoy what is in season.
+- To give the pie a more sophisticated look, arrange the fruit slices on top before you fully freeze the pie.
+Depending on the weight of the fruit, you might want to freeze the pie for an hour before adding the slices or whole fruit so they don't sink into the yogurt mixture.

 Cool Whip is made from water, hydrogenated vegetable oil, corn syrup, skimmed milk, and natural and artificial flavors, as well as other additives.
 If you'd rather not use this whipped topping, you can substitute with whipped cream.

 - Although a store-bought graham cracker crust is convenient, it is easy to make your own graham cracker crust or a sugar-free graham cracker crust.